 What if the trustee won’t account?

-First, to request a formal accounting of your trust in California, here’s a downloadable form.
-Simply complete the form, and submit it to your Trustee.
+First, request a formal accounting of your trust.
+Complete the proper form, and submit it to your Trustee.
 The trustee has 60 days to provide the formal accounting.
 If the trustee fails to account, or fails to fully account, within those 60 days then you may and likely will need to file a Petition to Compel Accounting, which seeks an order from the County Probate Court requiring the trustee to account.

 What is a trust accounting objection?